Skip to contents

 RegistryStudy$delete_rawbatches()

-Delete all skeleton output files from disk.
+Delete all skeleton output files (and their meta sidecars, plus any cached `population_*.qs2` and `summary.qs2` artefacts) from disk.

 Usage